zurfarosa/Dutch/RULES.md

 # End of the game

-From the moment when the last card of the auction deck is added to the auction display, play will continue for one more round.
+Play continues in this manner until the auction deck (but not the auction display) has run out, at which point play will continue for one more round.

 At the end of this final round, players gather together their personal deck and discards, and then arrange these cards by suit.
 Points are scored as follows:
-- For the long suit (i.e. the suit in which the most cards are held): score each card
+- **For the long suit** (i.e. the suit in which the most cards are held): score each card
-- For all other suits, score only the two lowest-scoring cards
+- **For all other suits**: score only the two lowest-scoring cards

 The player with the most VPs is the winner.
 If players are tied for the highest score, the player with the fewest cards wins.

-*In the example below, the game has ended and Imran has sorted all his cards by suit to make scoring easier.
-He scores his suits as follows:*
+*In the example below, the game has ended and Imran has sorted all his cards by suit, which he scores as follows:*
 - Pink: 7 + 8  = 15
 - Green: 3 + 6 = 9
 - Blue (long suit): 0 + 0 + 2 + 5 + 7 = 14